 Chapter 1.
-Edge Components, Version 8.0
+Edge Components, Version 8.5

 View the latest Edge Components information.
 This information applies to the current version and to all subsequent releases and modifications until otherwise indicated in new editions.
+Edge is supported on Network Deployment.

 - Latest updates to the information center Read the latest on changes made to the information and the frequency of information center updates.

 - Survey: Importance of High Quality Technical Information Provide quantitative feedback on the technical information that you access through mechanisms such as information centers, embedded help in the user interface, the Support Portal, the developerWorks Web site, and IBM Redbooks publications.

-- "Learning"
+- · "Learning"

 - "Tasks" on page 2

 - "Community and Support" on page 2